i-translation/dnsguide/chapter1.md

 | Preamble   | Record Preamble | The record preamble, as described above, with the length field set to 4.          |
 | IP         | 4-byte Integer  | An IP-address encoded as a four byte integer.                                      |

-Having gotten this far, let's get a feel for this in practice by performing a lookup using the `dig` tool:
+Having gotten (得到) this far, let's get a feel for this in practice by performing a lookup using the `dig` tool:

 ```text